 Rising average temperatures and more frequent and more intense heat waves due to climate change are affecting human health in several ways.
 Most directly, warmer average temperatures and more extreme temperatures put more people at risk for heat-related death and disease, such as heat stroke and dehydration.1 For example, in North Carolina, the number of heat-related visits to the emergency department increases by 15.8 for every 1°F increase in temperature from 98°F to 100°F.2

 Older adults and young children are vulnerable to heat-related illnesses.
-However, over the past two summers, North Carolina has seen the greatest number of heat-related visits to the emergency department among men ages 25-64.3,4 In addition, heat stress increases the risk for other diseases, especially respiratory death.
+However, in the past several summers, North Carolina has seen the greatest number of heat-related visits to the emergency department among men aged 25-64.4 In addition, heat stress increases the risk for other diseases, especially respiratory death.
 In the U.S., severe heat events account for more deaths than all other extreme weather-related events combined each year.
-With increasing temperatures due to climate change, summertime heat-related deaths are expected to increase significantly, while wintertime deaths are expected to decrease slightly.1
+With increasing temperatures due to climate change, summertime heat-related deaths are expected to increase significantly, while wintertime deaths are expected to decrease slightly.1,5

-Similarly, warmer average temperatures have led to milder winters and hotter summers, which in turn may impact the risk for vectorborne or zoonotic diseases.
-As temperatures rise, the geographical spread of diseases like Lyme disease or West Nile virus may change.1
+Similarly, warmer average temperatures have led to milder winters and hotter summers, which in turn is likely to impact the risk for vectorborne or zoonotic diseases.
+As temperatures rise, the geographical spread and seasonality of diseases like Lyme disease or West Nile virus may change.1,5 The Southeast, a region that already has favorable conditions for mosquitoes, has the greatest projected increase in the West Nile virus due to climate change.5

 1Portier CJ, et al. 2010.
 A human health perspective on climate change: a report outlining the research needs on the human health effects of climate change.
-Research Triangle Park, NC: Environmental Health Perspectives/National Institute of Environmental Health Sciences. doi:10.1289/ehp.1002272 <www.niehs.nih.gov/climatereport> Accessed November 17, 2012.
+Research Triangle Park, NC: Environmental Health Perspectives/National Institute of Environmental Health Sciences. doi:10.1289/ehp.1002272 <www.niehs.nih.gov/climatereport>.

 2Rhea, S; et al. 2012.
 Using near real-time morbidity data to identify heat-related illness prevention strategies in North Carolina.
 Journal of Community Health 37:495-500.
 DOI 10.1007/s10900-011-9469-0.